 Having worked with LUMO’s parent company for many years, we were already familiar with the challenges of shooting and editing projection (not washing out the surface, preventing scan lines, etc), so we focused more on:

-This project was successful beyond our expectations, reaching now millions of viewers around the world.
+Footage from this project has reached millions of viewers around the world.

-Sixteen months later, the video has resurfaced in a recut mix courtesy of Fatherly.
+Sixteen months later, the video resurfaced in a recut mix courtesy of Fatherly.
 They cut up various videos that we’d worked on with LUMO and made a kind of megamix with giant text across it explaining what the toy does.
 That video is currently at 42 million views.

 We have learned a lot from watching Fatherly’s work, too.
-Text on video is hot right now, because people are increasingly watching videos on silent, and because some of these ideas are hard to communicate in any other way than text.
-And we think that a good social media push to networks like Fatherly are so important in building a network to launch ambitious projects, like the LUMO.
+Because people are increasingly watching videos on silent, we have begun to focus more on text on screen.
+And we think that a good social media campaign will involve partnerships with companies like Fatherly to boost attention online.